Freeform thoughts, recollections and remeberances from The Brute on a lifelong love.

-After discovered havens, I had a mind smacking for more excitement.
-Pedaling my dozer red tricycle, I spotted Bessie had forgotten to close the folding stair-gate, and without prejudice, made the dash.
-I spent summer car-sitting watching the family splashing Ottertail Lake, unable to walk.
-The University of Minnesota Medical Center was soon to be a 3-month stay
+I had a mind smacking for continuouse excitement.
+Pedaling my tiny red tricycle, I spotted Bessie had forgotten to close the folding stair-gate, and without prejudice, made the dash for the hole.
+I spent that summer car-sitting watching the family splashing on the beach of Ottertail Lake unable to walk.
+The University of Minnesota Medical Center was soon to be a 3-month long stay

 Back to "The Last Person to Leave Seattle Please Turn out the Lights."

 Ed and his wife had been flipping affordable homes many years, making good money.
-He said that last weekend he and his wife had checked a house in South Park near Boeing Field.
+He said that that last weekend he and his wife had checked a house in South Park near Boeing Field.